tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-1-connect-calicocloud.md

 You can switch between clusters by following the steps below:

-1. Navigate to the Dashboard section - the first icon under the Calico Cat on the top-left of the UI.
+1. Navigate to the Dashboard section - the second icon under the Calico Cat on the top-left of the UI.

 2. Click on the **Cluster** dropdown button on the top-right of the UI.